Steve Strange: Personal life

 Steve Strange was bisexual as he had relationships with both men and women.

 For many years, Strange was addicted to heroin.
 In later years, he suffered a nervous breakdown, and in November 1999, he was arrested for shoplifting—he was caught stealing a Teletubbies doll for his nephew.
 In court, he was found guilty and given a three-month suspended sentence.
 The British media publicised the case of a pop star who had fallen on hard times.

 In 2002, Strange published his autobiography, Blitzed!, in which he spoke openly about his career, his heroin addiction, his nervous breakdown, his sexuality, and his attempts to get his life back together.

 Death

-On 12 February 2015, Strange suffered a heart attack, at the age of 55, whilst in Sharm el-Sheikh, Egypt; he died later that day in hospital.
+On 12 February 2015, Strange suffered a heart attack, at the age of 55, while in Sharm el-Sheikh, Egypt; he died later that day in hospital.

-Spandau Ballet (who also started their musical career in the Blitz Club founded by Strange) dedicated their performance at the Sanremo Music Festival later that night to Strange.
-The family held a high-profile funeral in Porthcawl which was attended by many prominent figures from the entertainment industry.
+Spandau Ballet (who also started their musical career in the Blitz Club founded by Strange) dedicated their performance at the Sanremo Music Festival in Italy later that night to Strange.
+The family held a high-profile funeral in Porthcawl which was attended by many prominent figures from the entertainment industry and was videoed.
 His coffin was carried by Boy George, Jayce Lewis and Spandau Ballet brothers Martin and Gary Kemp; the funeral concluded with a burial at Jubilee Gardens Cemetery.
-A heart-shaped gravestone, which the Steve Strange Collective paid for, was unveiled in December 2015.
+A fundraising project, named The Steve Strange Collective, was set up by Strange's family and friends, with a view to having a statue of him made in his hometown.
+The statue did not materialise, but a heart-shaped gravestone, paid for by the Collective, was unveiled in Porthcawl in December 2015.